neonnoe/framer-ios-bootstrap/README.md

 This project uses babel to transpile ES6 code into useble JS code for framer.
 If you make changes in any JS file, you hate to run a grunt task to transpile and copy the JS files.
 Run grunt with:

 ``grunt``

+It will copy transpiled JS files into

+``modules/dist``

+From there they can be used in framer modules.